episode6/hackit-quickstart/README.md

 ## Generated Projects
 Generated projects include some or all of the following classpath dependencies by default...
-- gradle wrapper v3.3 - All projects
+- gradle wrapper v4.4 - All projects
 - [gdmc](https://github.com/episode6/gdmc) - All projects - dependency manager
-- [deployable](https://github.com/episode6/deployable) - All projects except androidApp - simplified publishing to mavenCentral
+- [deployable](https://github.com/episode6/deployable) - All projects except androidApp (when `-deployable` flag is used)- simplified publishing to mavenCentral
 - [android gradle build tools](https://developer.android.com/studio/releases/gradle-plugin.html) - android and androidApp

 ## License